-Personal Income Tax (PIT) Withholding Commonly known as state income tax, which you are not required to withhold from your household employees' wages.
-You and your employee(s) may voluntarily agree to withhold PIT.
-Quarter A three-month period in a calendar year, as shown below: QuarterMonths in Quarter1stJanuary, February, March2ndApril, May, June3rdJuly, August, September4thOctober, November, December Quarterly Household Employer A household employer who pays more than \$20,000 in accumulated wages in a calendar year or who has not elected to pay taxes annually.
-The employer is required to submit payroll taxes (with a DE 88) and a Quarterly Contribution Return and Report of Wages (DE 9) and a Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C) quarterly to the EDD.
+Quarter A three-month period in a calendar year, as shown below: Quarter Months in Quarter 1stJanuary, February, March2ndApril, May, June3rdJuly, August, September4thOctober, November, December Quarterly Household Employer A household employer who pays more than \$20,000 in accumulated wages in a calendar year or pays less than \$20,000 and who has not elected to pay taxes annually.
+The employer is required to submit payroll taxes with a Payroll Deposit (DE 88) and a Quarterly Contribution Return and Report of Wages (DE 9) and a Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C) quarterly to us.
 Reserve Account A book account kept for each tax-rated employer to measure employment experience and set the employer's Unemployment Insurance (UI) tax rate.
 Your UI reserve account is a paper account for recordkeeping purposes and has no cash value.
-SDI Online An electronic claim filing system available to employers, individuals filing for benefits, licensed health professionals, Voluntary Plan employers, employers and third-party administrators for submission of Disability Insurance (DI) and Paid Family Leave (PFL) claim information.
+SDI Online An electronic claim filing system available to employers, individuals filing for benefits, licensed health professionals, Voluntary Plan employers, employers, and third-party administrators for submission of Disability Insurance (DI) and Paid Family Leave (PFL) claim information.
 Settlement Date The date an Electronic Funds Transfer (EFT) transaction is completed and posted on the books of the Federal Reserve Bank and the state's bank account.
 SSN Also known as Social Security number.
 All employee wage records and claim actions are filed under this number, rather than by name.
-State Information Data Exchange System (SIDES) Allows employers and third-party administrators to electronically receive and respond to the EDD's Notice of Unemployment Insurance Claim Filed (DE 1101CZ).
+State Information Data Exchange System (SIDES) Allows employers and third-party administrators to electronically receive and respond to our Notice of Unemployment Insurance Claim Filed (DE 1101CZ).
 State Disability Insurance (SDI) The SDI program provides Disability Insurance (DI) and Paid Family Leave (PFL) benefits to eligible workers who need time off work.
-DI benefits are paid to eligible California workers who have a loss of wages when they are unable to work due to an illness, injury or pregnancy.
+DI benefits are paid to eligible California workers who have a loss of wages when they are unable to work due to an illness, injury, or pregnancy.
 PFL benefits are paid to eligible California workers who take time off work to care for a seriously ill family member, bond with a new child, or to participate in a qualifying event because of a family member's military deployment to a foreign country.
 The SDI program is funded by mandatory payroll deductions from employee wages.
-Subject Employer An employer who is liable under the rules and regulations of the California Unemployment Insurance Code.
+Subject Employer An employer who is liable under the rules and regulations of the California Unemployment Insurance Code (CUIC).
 Subject Quarter Calendar quarter when an employer first meets the requirements for reporting their payroll taxes.